 Figurines, plush toys, mugs and more.
 Some were solar-powered and moving.
 Others had sensors and began moving or making frog noises at our approach which was startling (Willow jumped back and raised her hackles for a moment) and rather creepy.
 Literally hundreds of frog-related items all laid out on display for those adventuresome folks who want just a little bit more during their Mojave Road tour.

 Now we know to bring some sort of frog thingy to leave during our next stop here.
 Before we moved on we signed the guest book that was in the mailbox and helped ourselves to a small can of Planter’s Dry-Roasted Peanuts that was one of the many small snacks and water left for weary travelers.
 We weren’t necessarily “weary” but they sounded good.
-We replaced them with a little something that we had in our food box but now I cannot for the life of me remember what it was except that it must have been something really, really good ‘cuz that’s just how we roll.
+We replaced them with a little something that we had in our food box but now I cannot for the life of me remember what it was except that it must have been something really, really good and desirable.

 From the Mailbox the next point we were aiming for was the Travelers Monument.
 After 5 miles we crossed over Aiken Cinder Mine Road and into the relatively deep sand of Willow Wash.
 This particularly well-named wash skirts the edge of the Cinder Cone Lava Beds.
 All along this area the ground is made up of the remains of (wait for it…) cinder cones and lava beds with vicious dark pumice-like chunks trying their hardest to do damage to your tires.